Skip to content

 dim: Optional[int] = None,

-) -> Union[sint, Tuple[sint, ...]]
+) -> Union[sint, tuple[sint, ...]]

 Return the size of the tensor.
 If dim is specified, return the length along dimension dim.
 Otherwise return the shape of the tensor.